adrelanos/aeternity-wiki/Home.md

 ## Editing the Wiki

     BEFORE ADDING CONTENT TO THE WIKI, PLEASE READ UP THOROUGHLY ON EXISTING CONTENT TO AVOID DUPLICATED CONTENT! please read the Wiki Guidelines & To Do's before contributing.

+    æternity is spelled æternity not Æternity, even if it's the beginning of a sentence.

 ## Learn More
 The dedicated Wiki channel on Slack is [HERE](https://aeternity.slack.com/messages/C59BALQCE/details/) feel free to join us!